Wasgamuwa National Park: Fauna

 bird in this national park.
 Sri Lanka junglefowl is another endemic bird inhabits the park.
 Lesser adjutant, yellow-fronted barbet, and Sri Lanka spurfowl are the species that visit the reservoirs and streams of the national park.
 Peafowl, painted stork, black-headed ibis and Eurasian spoonbill are the park's other aquatic birds.
 Rare Sri Lanka frogmouth can be found here.
-Another rare species, chestnut-winged cuckoo, is seen near the Mahaweli river.
+Another rare species, chestnut-winged cuckoo, is near the Mahaweli River.

 Endemic and endangered Fejervarya pulla is one of the eight species of amphibians in the park.
 Of 17 reptile species recorded in the park, five species are endemic.
 Water monitor and mugger crocodile are common in the waterbodies of the park.
 Skinks Lankascincus spp., lizards Calotes ceylonensis and Otocryptis wiegmanni, and serpent Chrysopelea taprobanica are the endangered reptile species.
 Endemic Garra ceylonensis and combtail are among the 17 fish species that reside in the aquatic habitats of the park.
 Of the park's 50 butterflies, eight species are endemic.